lindytanll/predict-west-nile-virus/code/README.md

 #### About: Cost Benefit Analysis

 Using an estimate of the number of people who might get the virus based on our model and past data (which indicates an approximate infection rate), we are able to get the cost saved if citizens do not get infected with the virus.
-By also estimating the area where we need to spray, based on traps with WNV present, we found out that it is not as expensive even if we were to spray generously, compared to the cost saved.
+By estimating the area where we need to spray based on a radius around the traps, we found out that the cost saved and public good done will be higher than the costs of spraying.